iamnikkixo/glamping-webapp/README.md

 - **Comprehensive Sections**: Includes Hero, About, Accommodation, Experience (with sub-sections for Activities and Amenities), Gallery, Testimonials, Footer, and a Reservation Form.
 - **Responsiveness**: Fully mobile-responsive design ensuring optimal user experience on all devices.
+- **Secure Authentication**:
+  - Registration and login functionality using JWT tokens with local Passport strategy.
+  - Google authentication for convenient and secure user sign-in.
 - **Modern Design Trends**: Features contemporary design elements like parallax hero section and footer & bento grids that enhance visual appeal.
+- **Smart Reservation Form**: Automatically fills out parts of the reservation form with user information retained after login, streamlining the booking process.
 - **Reservation Confirmation**: Automated email confirmations to secure and confirm reservations.

 ## 🚀 Quick Start